78th EWA National Seminar

 Journalists with shared and intersectional identities are invited to network, troubleshoot industry issues and build community with others on the education beat.
 Open to journalist members only.
 LGBTQ+ allies welcome.

-In these tumultuous times, how can reporters better cover issues and challenges related to undocumented students and their school communities?
-What do recent changes to federal immigration policy mean for journalism’s best practices, and where are the opportunities to go beyond the familiar storylines?
+In these tumultuous times, how can reporters improve their coverage of issues and challenges related to undocumented students and their school communities?
+What do recent changes to federal immigration policy imply for journalism’s best practices, and where are the opportunities to explore beyond the familiar storylines?

 From uncovering data on school funding, teacher retention and student performance to navigating the legal complexities of the Family Educational Rights and Privacy Act and public records laws, this session equips journalists of all levels with tools and strategies to successfully access and use education records.
 Panelists discuss useful records to obtain, tips for crafting requests, strategies for overcoming denials and legal considerations.